Marie Adélaïde of Savoy: Betrothal and marriage

 The marriage of Marie Adélaïde came as a result of the Treaty of Turin signed on 29 August 1696.
 This treaty between her father and Louis XIV agreed that her father would support France in the Nine Years' War.
 Her father's dominions had been ravaged during the war.

 Victor Amadeus had first proposed Marie Adélaïde as a candidate for marriage with the Archduke Joseph, but Emperor Leopold I had declined because of their young age.
 The Treaty of Turin was negotiated under the influence of the Maréchal de Tessé, who suggested that Marie Adelaïde be sent to France to perfect her education before marrying the French prince.

 Upon her arrival in France, Louis XIV, who had come to greet her, met her in Montargis on 4 November 1696, and was quite pleased with "the Princess".
 As she was still a girl of 11 years, the marriage did not take place immediately.
 Instead, three days a week, she was a pupil at the Maison royale de Saint-Louis, the girls' school Madame de Maintenon had founded in 1684 in Saint-Cyr, in the vicinity of Versailles.

 On 6 December 1697, on her twelfth birthday, Marie Adelaïde was formally married to the Duke of Burgundy in the Palace of Versailles.
 The event took place after the signing of the Treaty of Ryswick which ended the Nine Years' War.
 Her husband was the eldest son of Le Grand Dauphin and Maria Anna Victoria of Bavaria.

 Duchess of Burgundy

 The new Duchess of Burgundy had a close relationship with the king and with Madame de Maintenon.
 Her arrival in Versailles was described "like a breath of fresh air," reviving the dull court.
 She also maintained an ongoing correspondence with her parents and grandmother back in Savoy.

+When she compared herself to the Duke of Burgundy’s mother, the deceased Maria Anna Victoria of Bavaria, she knew a beautiful woman would replace the dull, unattractive and sickly woman at court.
+Although not proven, it is said that when she mentioned it to Louis XIV, who agreed on Maria Anna Victoria’s ugliness, she said:

+“The late Madame la Dauphine in bed must wanted to consummate with the Dauphin, but while in bed, the Dauphin wanted to be like you with all of your beautiful, attractive mistresses, surrounded with it in bed, with chocolate covered strawberries, sweet pastries, and a bottle of champagne!”